joolim/limchyejoo/README.md

 ## First time Netlify deployment workflow Notes:

 replace "yarn build" with "CI= npm run build" or "CI= yarn run build", to avoid error in build deployment.
+( sometimes is in complict? npm and yarn? )

 # Getting Started with Create React App ( documentation for yarn. replace with npm when needed )